 My office has previously been made aware of community concerns regarding the Telecommunications service during the event.
+As the Mundi Mundi Bash is a private event Teletra advised they were unable to provide a

 As the Mundi Mundi Bash is a private event Telstra advised they were unable to provide any additional support.